 That is not all.
 There are many many functions you can calibrate in order to allow more torque to come out on your front wheels and more tricks to be done (will be discussed later in summary ) by only programing the Transmission control unit and not the engine management system and this is where we are going to step in and provide a full working solution that no only will enhance the life time of your clutch discs but will also release more power from you engine on low rpm areas.

 In addition we have re-enabled some features or fixed some issues with the dsg dq200 gearbox that some times are nerve braking and exist on most sw versions.
+We have also deactivated the kick down function which is stressing and increasing the wear of the clutch discs.

 1 : Elimination of sporadic bumps between shifting first to second gear when the gearbox is hot and mostly used to take slow turns or accelerating inside the city traffic.